proggga/ham_radio_exam/zettelkasten/Mobile, Portable & Marine Antennas.md

 Operating radio equipment from vehicles or boats presents unique challenges due to limited space and the lack of a traditional earth ground.

 ## Mobile HF Antennas (Vehicles)
-Mobile HF antennas are almost always vertical whips that are physically short compared to the wavelength (e.g., an 8ft whip on 80m).
+Mobile [[Propagation Basics|HF]] antennas are almost always vertical whips that are physically short compared to the wavelength (e.g., an 8ft whip on 80m).

 ### Loading Coils
 Because the whip is short ($< \lambda/4$), it is highly capacitive.
 An **Inductive Loading Coil** is added to resonate the antenna.